Pyar Deewangi Hai (TV series): Plot

 At the hospital, Mateen dies.
 Rabi is then taken to jail since she murdered Mateen.
-Zebi goes back home with her mother after a while since she didn't want to leave Naseem alone.
+Zebi returns home with her mother after a while since she didn't want to leave Naseem alone.
 Saima and Sara feel worried, while Iqbal says he doesn't care about Rabi and she should rot in jail after what she did.
 Iqbal's wife Farwa starts to hate Rabi, as well.
 Sara's husband, Riyaz, left her five years ago and never came back.
-Sara then gets the news that Riyaz has died in a car accident, but while Sara is getting married to Farwa's brother, Dawood gets a call, and he learns that Riyaz is alive.
+Sara then gets the news that Riyaz has died in a car accident, but while Sara is marrying Farwa's brother, Dawood gets a call, and learns that Riyaz is alive.
 Dawood then goes and stops the wedding and tells everyone Riyaz is alive, and Sara then goes to live with Riyaz.
 Rabi then gets the news in jail that she is pregnant, but she doesn't believe this since Naseem tried to make her incapable of having a child.
 Rabi starts seeing Mateen in her mind and starts going insane.

 Dawood then brings Rabi out of jail, with Aslam's help, and after Iqbal rejects Rabi, she goes back to Naseem's house, where Naseem starts to abuse Rabi again for murdering Mateen.
 Aslam's brother Akram arrives, and he learns about Mateen's death from the neighbors.
 Akram starts to manipulate Rabi and says that he will help her meet Mateen.
 Aslam starts having suspicions on Akram's intentions.
 When Akram is grabbing Rabi, Aslam witnesses this, but when he goes to slap Akram, Aslam suffers a heart attack and dies.
 Rabi then gives birth to her new son named Hasan and she and her mother move to Dawood's house.
 Naseem starts to go crazy after losing both her son, Mateen, then her husband, Aslam, together one-by-one.

 Iqbal then asks for forgiveness from Saima and Rabi for his ignorance towards Rabi after his newborn daughter's right leg becomes paralyzed, to which they both forgive him.
 Akram then sells Naseem's house, which makes her homeless and makes her go to Saima's house, where Rabi is not crazy anymore and is taking care of Hasan.
 Naseem plays with Hasan, thinking that Hasan is Mateen, but overnight Naseem kidnaps Hasan and takes him to a rooftop, where Dawood and Iqbal then take him back.
 Sara starts convincing Rabi to marry Dawood.

 Naseem starts digging up Mateen's grave, which is witnessed by a man who calls someone to take Naseem away, implying that she was either arrested or taken into a mental asylum.
-Rabi and Dawood finally get married, but after a while, Rabi overhears a woman with her boyfriend, whose name is also Mateen.
-Rabi then becomes sad after this, implying that no matter how far Rabi moves on with her life with Dawood and Hasan, she can never forget Mateen.
+Rabi and Dawood finally wed, but after a while, Rabi overhears a woman with her boyfriend, whose name is also Mateen.
+This saddens Rabi, implying that no matter how far Rabi moves on with her life with Dawood and Hasan, she can never forget Mateen.
 Rabi and Dawood then look away from the couple and forward at Hasan, hoping for a good future.